Andy Reid's coaching career goes back to the days when he went up against Kyle Shanahan's father, Mike

 2. Super Bowl III: Weeb Ewbank and Don Shula (22 years, 7 months, 29 days)

 Ewbank led the Baltimore Colts to NFL titles in 1958 and '59, but was fired after the '62 season and replaced by the 33-year-old Shula.
 The New York Jets hired Ewbank and six years later, he faced his old team and successor in Super Bowl III.
 Unless you have been living on the moon, you know his Joe Namath-squad pulled off one of the biggest upsets in NFL history.

 1. Super Bowl LIII: Bill Belichick and Sean McVay (33 years, 9 months, 8 days)

-Consider that Belichick's son Stephen, who is the Patriots' safeties coach, is just two years younger than McVay.
+Consider that Belichick's son Stephen, who served as the Patriots' safeties coach for this game, is just two years younger than McVay.
 McVay also played against Patriots wide receiver Julian Edelman when the two were in college.
 When McVay was born on Jan.
 24, 1986, Bill Belichick was the defensive coordinator for the New York Giants under Bill Parcells.
 The Giants would win Super Bowl XXI the next year, a day after McVay turned one.

 — Written by Aaron Tallent, who is part of the Athlon Contributor Network.
 Tallent is a writer whose articles have appeared in The Sweet Science, FOX Sports’ Outkick the Coverage, Liberty Island and The Washington Post.
 Follow him on Twitter at @AaronTallent.